Techgethr/zusd/README.md

 - The oracle implementation is currently centralized and should be replaced with a decentralized solution for production
 - Proper risk management includes the 150% minimum collateralization requirement
 - All contract interactions are built using Aztec's secure zero-knowledge primitives

+## Next steps

+- [x] Build the proof of concept.
+- [ ] Enable a web app to interact with ZUSD.
+- [ ] Allow investors and stakers join and receive interests for their investments (lend and borrow).
+- [ ] Improve contracts and test.
+- [ ] Auditing protocol.

 ## Team